Search by keyword

 If you’re adding a brand new person to Reach, you can add them to your network right as you go!
 Just scroll down to the “Relationship” section and tap “Add to My Network”.
 Then, when you confirm their information and add them to Reach, they will already be in your network.

 Breaking up is hard to do, but removing a relationship in Reach is a piece of cake!
-Just navigate to the person’s profile screen, tap the same action menu button and choose “Remove from My Network”.
-It’s just like adding a relationship, but backwards and in heels.
+Just navigate to the person’s profile screen and tap the delete icon in the Relationship section.